damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 services:
   - docker:dind
 ```
 The [GitLab Runner](https://docs.gitlab.com/ee/ci/runners/README.html) can [use Docker images](https://docs.gitlab.com/ce/ci/docker/using_docker_images.html) to support our pipelines.
 The `image` element defines the name of the Docker image we want to use.
 Valid images are those hosted in the local Docker Engine or on [Docker Hub](https://hub.docker.com/).
-The `services` element defines additional Docker images which should be linked to the main container.
-In our case the main container is a plain Docker image with a linked container enabled for running Docker in Docker.
+The `services` element defines additional Docker images which are linked to the main container.
+In our case the main container is a plain Docker image while the linked container is enabled for running Docker in Docker.

 #### **[Variables](https://docs.gitlab.com/ce/ci/yaml/#variables)**